-As a Data Analyst, this means going beyond Excel to make use of Python, a widespread programming language with an abundance of ready-made libraries for data analysis, data visualisation and modelling.
+As a Data Analyst, this means going beyond Excel to make use of Python (See Data Analysis: Python vs Excel), a widespread programming language with an abundance of ready-made libraries for data analysis, data visualisation and modelling.
 Data Analysts use their intermediate Python programming skills to apply techniques such as Exploratory Data Analysis, Supervised Learning and associated methodologies to maintain and tune models.
 In addition, Data Analysts must be comfortable collecting and storing various forms of data (relational, document-oriented and graph) utilising Big Data Systems and technologies such as Spark and Parquet.

 Additional skills for Data Science:

 A Data Scientist’s programming skills are well beyond those of a Data Analyst.
 Combining their advanced mathematics and programming skills, Data Scientists create more complex Machine Learning solutions using techniques such as Ensembles Models, Time Series Forecasting, Natural Language Processing, Deep Learning, and Recommender Systems.
 Data Scientists must bring an engineering mindset to Data projects.

 I expect a Data Scientist to have an engineering mindset about functionality that is destined to production - everything needs to be measured and tested.
 Additionally, Data Scientists need to be able to write their own feature engineering code (either in Python / Scala / Java) with light touch guidance if needed."

 The need for Data Analysts and Data Scientists